Collars

 Instead of using a training collar, you can use a clicker or whistle to promote good behavior.
 Some professional dog trainers use these methods to enhance positive reinforcement training.
 Add a verbal cue after using the whistle or clicker to train your pup, and then, once he gets the hang of it, you may not need to use the clicker or whistle anymore, just your verbal cues.

 Some experts believe that citronella collars, like the WWVVPET’s Citronella Spray Dog Training Collar with Remote Control, are more effective at solving unwanted barking than using an electric shock.
-Technically, it’s still an aversive training method because the idea is that dogs are discomforted by the citronella spray and will learn to stop barking to avoid being sprayed in the face.
-But many consider it a more humane method than shock training.
+Technically, it’s still an aversive training method because the idea is that the citronella spray discomforts dogs, and they learn to stop barking to avoid being sprayed in the face.
+However, many consider it a more humane method than shock training.

 The information provided through this website should not be used to diagnose or treat a health problem or disease; it is not intended to offer any legal opinion or advice or a substitute for professional safety advice or professional care.
 Please consult your health care provider, attorney, or product manual for professional advice.
 Products and services reviewed are provided by third parties; we are not responsible in any way for them, nor do we guarantee their functionality, utility, safety, or reliability.
 Our content is for educational purposes only.